liu-congcong/MetaCAT/Documentation/README.md

 - Classification results `metacat.gtdbtk`.

-- `fastANI` has been installed and is available in the system PATH, FastANI is used to compute the similarity between paired genomes.
+- `fastANI` is installed and available in the system PATH, FastANI is used to compute the similarity between paired genomes.

 #### Select representatives from fasta formatted cluster files